The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 stray cat siesta near the Ruvanvelisaya Dagoba

 By this time I was ready to join the cat in the pic above for an early afternoon nap.
-But wait, there’s still a bit more!
-Off we went in Mahinda’s gas-powered chariot to the next “must see” site.
+However, there was still a bit more to see!
+Off we went in Mahinda’s gas-powered chariot to the next “must-see” site.
 It would be our sixth stupa of the day – the Mirisavatiya Dagoba, which is about a kilometre to the west of the Sri Maha Bodhi Complex I had been at an hour before.

 pathway leading to the Mirisavatiya Dagoba